fabiopacificicom/gemini-ai-artisan-for-laravel/README.md

-# Gemini AI Artisan for Laravel
+# Gemini AI Artisan for Laravel 11

 Install the package in your laravel application then run `artisan list` to find out the available commands.

 ## Requirements

+To use this package you need to:

+- establish db connection by editing your application .env file.
-To use this package you need to provide a google gemini AI API KEY in your .env file add
+- create and provide a google gemini AI API KEY in your .env file

-- Google API for Gemini AI
+### Google API for Gemini AI

 ```env
 TERMINAL_ASSISTANT_TOKEN=your_api_key_here